Olifantsfontein: Road

-The R562 Road (Winnie Madikizela-Mandela Road; formerly Olifantsfontein Road), which forms the boundary between Clayville and Thembisa, connects both towns to Midrand in the west.
+The R562 road (Winnie Madikizela-Mandela Road; formerly Olifantsfontein Road), which forms the boundary between Clayville and Thembisa, connects both towns to Midrand in the west.

-The main north–south route through Clayville is the M18 Route, which connects the Clayville CBD with Irene and Centurion in the north and with the Thembisa CBD in the south.
+The main north–south route through Clayville is the M18 route, which connects the Clayville CBD with Irene and Centurion in the north and with the Thembisa CBD in the south.

-Clayville is bypassed to the east by two main routes, namely the M57 Route and the R21 e-toll Highway.
+Clayville is bypassed to the east by two main routes, namely the M57 route and the R21 highway.
 Both roads connect Clayville with Kempton Park in the south and with Pretoria in the north.

 Rail

 Olifantsfontein has a station on the main Metrorail Route between Pretoria in the north and Johannesburg (via Kempton Park & Germiston) in the south.
 It was opened in 1892.